hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind.md

 - Update the `bitcoind_rpc_username` to use the username set for `rpcuser` earlier.
 - Update the `bitcoind_rpc_password` to use the password set for `rpcpassword` earlier.
 - Update the `bitcoind_rpc_url` to use the same host and port for the `rpcport` earlier.
+- Make sure this line is commented out (and therefore inactive): `stacks_node_rpc_url = "http://localhost:20443"`
-- Next, update the `bitcoind_zmq_url` to use the same host and port for the `zmqpubhashblock` that was set earlier.
+- Next, uncomment and update the `bitcoind_zmq_url` to use the same host and port for the `zmqpubhashblock` that was set earlier.

 | bitcoin.conf    | Chainhook.toml        |
 | --------------- | --------------------- |